tkporter/react-native-sms/README.md

 ## Getting things set up

 The compiler needs to know how to find your sweet new module!
-(Make sure rnpm is installed via `npm install rnpm -g`)

-`rnpm link react-native-sms`
+`react-native link react-native-sms`

 ### Additional Android Setup